digital-asset/ex-tutorial-nodejs/README.md

 Use the sandbox to run and test your application.

-Now that you created the project and you're in its directory, start the sandbox by running:
+Now that you created the project and you're in its directory:

+1. open a new shell (the running sandbox will keep it busy), and
+2. start the sandbox by running

-    da sandbox
+       daml sandbox dist/ex-tutorial-nodejs.dar

-Starting the sandbox automatically compiles `PingPong.daml` and loads it.

 [Back to the table of contents](#table-of-contents)